Smilax bona-nox: Control

 Smilax bona-nox can be controlled with herbicides but has been known to adapt to the effects of it.
 It has also been known to not be affected at all.
 Some herbicides have been known to also help it grow instead of causing it to die.
 Smilax bona-nox can also be controlled by fire but it returns due to respiration.

 Wildlife

 Many animals use the fruit of Smilax bona-nox as food, including wood ducks, ruffed grouse, wild turkey, fish crows, black bears, opossums, raccoons, squirrels, and multiple species of songbirds.
 Both the leaves and fruit are occasionally eaten by white-tailed deer.

 The leaves and growth of the plant are used for shelter for smaller mammals.
 It is used to help smaller mammals to hide from both larger mammals and predator birds.
 The prickles on the plant are for protection from larger herbivores.

 Fire ecology

 The Smilax bona-nox is tolerant to the occasional control burns and natural fires.
 Because they have rhizomes under ground, they can still sprout even when they have lost the tops of their plants.
-Corn-like forms can grow along with their rhizomes.
+Corm-like forms can grow along with their rhizomes.